Yuanyun-Yong/Help-Green-Our-Uni/README.md

  - Throwing recyclable plastic/materials into the recyclables
  - Food waste into composte
  - etc. (Need more research)

 - Point System:
  - Every right throw will add a point

 - Meant to be a short game, 2 minutes tops
 - Arrow keys as the control, using arrow keys to indicate which pile to throw the trash in
 - At the end, give bullet points with statistics for waste management, initiatives by Help Green Our Uni if they're interested in reading
 */

+/*
+Storyline:
+- Player's character in a landfill where the proportional amount of trash University of Auckland produces arrives (As well as how much is being wasted, i.e. paper being thrown into general waste etc.)

+*/